 - Tissue samples should be submitted on cold packs (not cubed ice) in an insulated container with the tissues being triple bagged.
 Sample size and other factors may vary by test so please check the specific test for shipping instructions.

 - Hair samples should be pulled, ensuring the follicle is still intact, until the total amount of hair collected is approximately 1 cm in diameter (i.e. as wide as a pencil).
 Protect samples by placing them in a piece of foil or paper towel with the root end clearly labeled.
 Then samples should be placed inside a plastic bag.
 Do not store samples in refrigerator, freezer, or direct sunlight.

 - A carcass with little or no decomposition is obviously one of the best diagnostic specimens.
 Carcasses intended for necropsy should be kept refrigerated, but not frozen, as freeze/thaw artifacts obscure gross and microscopic lesions.
 Do not drop entire small carcasses such as birds or rodents into formalin, since internal organs do not get fixed properly by this procedure.
-Regardless of whether the carcass is fresh or fixed, a necropsy fee will be charged if TVMDL has to perform a necropsy on a fixed carcass.
+Regardless of whether the carcass is fresh or fixed, a necropsy fee will be charged if TVMDL has to perform a necropsy on the submitted specimen.